Harveyhase68/scoriet/README.md

 # scoriet
-Scoriet - a source code generator - templates &amp; installer Scoriet, no payment, no commercials, limited to MySQL, MariaDB and PostgreSQL (but able to access all DB with little effort!)
+Scoriet - a source code generator - templates included in direcory \exe\templates (you need to copy them to \documents\scoriet\templates)
-Scoriet - a source code generator - source - templates &amp; installer
+Scoriet - access to MySQL, MariaDB and PostgreSQL (but able to access all DB with little effort!)

 Scoriet is written in WinDev, this version is in WinDev 26, english version and with plain source code!
 So it is readable and maybe downgradable to older WinDev Versions.